If you can't help me, who can?

 Please note, the RCMP is subject to the federal Access to Information Act and Privacy Act.
 Please visit the RCMP’s Access to Information and Privacy Branch website to learn more.
 The oversight bodies for the federal legislation are the Office of the Information Commissioner of Canada and the Office of the Privacy Commissioner of Canada.

 I work with a private organization that is not engaged in commercial activity.
 As such, we are not covered by any federal privacy statutes or any of the statutes that the Saskatchewan Information and Privacy Commissioner oversees.
 What are some best practices to follow in relation to the collection, use and disclosure of member information?

-Our office receives this question frequently when it comes time to establish member directories, emergency contact lists for parents, etc. The first step is to ensure the individuals who will be involved understand what information of theirs is being collected, why it is being collected, and how it will be used/disclosed.
+Our office receives this question frequently when it comes time to establish member directories, emergency contact lists for parents, etc. The first step is to ensure the individuals who will be involved understand what information of theirs is being collected, why it is being collected, how it will be used/disclosed and how it will be protected.
 Examples of information include an individual’s name, telephone number, address and even photographs.
 Once they understand this, written consent should be obtained as to what information of theirs, if any, they are comfortable having disclosed.
 If an individual is a child, their parent or legal guardian can provide or decline consent on their behalf.
-Common methods of gathering consent include forms which update contact information that indicate what information may be disclosed, why it is being disclosed, where it will be disclosed and for how long.
+Common methods of gathering consent include forms which update contact information that indicate what information may be disclosed, why it is being disclosed, where it will be disclosed and for how long and how it will be protected.
 Lastly, ensure that individuals are able to opt out of having their information disclosed, and ensure you have a person who is responsible for addressing privacy concerns and correcting/removing information.